Skip to main content

 Aerobic System Maintenance

 Aerobic systems are increasingly common in Angleton because the clay soils and high water tables can't support conventional drain fields.
-Per TCEQ's 30 TAC Chapter 285 rules, aerobic systems require a maintenance contract for the life of the system, with inspections every four months.
+TCEQ requires a maintenance contract for the life of the system, with inspections every four months.
 Budget $250-$350 per year for maintenance contracts.

 Angleton is the county seat of Brazoria County, so the Environmental Health Department that handles septic permits is right here in town at 111 East Locust Building A-29.
-Per TCEQ's Chapter 285 rules, the department administers the on-site sewage facility program for the county.
+The department works with TCEQ to administer the on-site sewage facility (OSSF) program.

 Here's how the permit process works: